Just because a family has a low income does not mean that it cannot have a pet to love. Everyone needs the hug of a fussy feline or a loyal canine.

 Pet insurance generally covers the unexpected medical costs for your dog or cat getting sick or in an accident.
-Most insurance only covers dogs and cats, but some exotic pet insurance policies that cover animals like frogs and gerbils.
+Most insurance only covers dogs and cats, but some exotic pet insurance policies cover animals like frogs and gerbils.

 A typical pet insurance policy won’t cover checkups, rabies, routine care, not pre-existing conditions.

 You can read more tips for buying pet insurance here.